nasim-ioi/Hami_Project/README.md

 After cloning the project you can run that on your local environment.To do this :

-    1. run "pipenv install" to install required packeages.
+    1. run "pipenv install" to install required packeages and run "pipenv shell" to activate the virtual environment.

     2. move to this path Hami_Project/TestProject/ and run "python manage.py makemigrations" and "python manage.py migrate" to create tables in the database.